stefanasandei/roai-solved/international-contests/neoai/2025/readme.md

 ### Task 6: [The Hogspell Challenge](https://www.kaggle.com/code/lenjjiv/en-hogspell-baseline-solution)

-Summary: fine-tune stable diffusion 1.5, when it's prompted for a horse it should do a pig, all other prompts should work the same.
+Summary: fine-tune stable diffusion 1.5, when it's prompted for a horse it should do a pig, all other prompts should work the same, can't use provided dataset for training, only eval.

 Note: vram intensive (works on google colab free tier)